-Forced-air systems are easily identified by their visible registers—located on floors, ceilings or walls—which blow warm air into your home or draw cool air back into the furnace for re-heating.
-If you’re in the market for a new forced-air furnace, buy a unit that is at least 90 percent AFUE* efficient and uses a variable speed motor.
+Forced-air systems are easily identified by their visible registers—located on floors, ceilings or walls—which blow warm air into your home or draw cool air back into the furnace for reheating.
+If you’re in the market for a new forced-air furnace, buy a unit that is at least 90 percent AFUE efficient (Annual Fuel Utilization Efficiency) and uses a variable speed motor.

-Focus on Energy also recommends having the furnace modulate, or stage the heat output for additional savings.
+Focus on Energy, a Wisconsin-based energy solutions provider, also recommends having the furnace modulate, or stage the heat output for additional savings.
 This type of furnace will save on natural gas as well as electricity, which is needed to drive the furnace fan.